 How to repair a master cylinder that is under the tank

 This posting is from 2004 and the result of an ongoing thread.
 This is the best description that got posted.
-I have edited lightly for clarity.
+I have edited lightly for clarity and added comments.
 Photos may follow someday, but don’t hold your breath.

 You have found a leak.
 Are you sure it’s leaking at the reservoir/casting junction?
 A more commonplace for leakage is at the rear end of the master cylinder.
 I’ve had a couple problems there, on my R75/6 and R100/7.
 To find out for sure, remove the rectangular rubber boot at the rear of the master cylinder.
 If it’s wet with brake fluid, that’s it!

 What to do?
 Remove the master cylinder, not such a big job.
 Take off the reservoir again.
 Probably you ought to remove the brake switch at the front end of the master cylinder, but I don’t.
 Now put the nose of the master cylinder on the bench and push in the rear of the master cylinder piston with a Phillips screwdriver.
 Lower your jaw slightly and note the residual brake fluid you’ve just pushed out onto the bench top.
 Now with the piston pushed in a bit, somehow manage to remove the circlip that keeps the piston in.
 Now the piston can come out.
 If it’s stuck just push and release a few times with the Phillips screwdriver.
 The internal spring will soon push the piston out.